 You can obtain the LOI through our visa support agent in China.
 The visa support link you need to complete will be sent to you or your travel agent by email when you confirm your booking.
 You must read the instructions carefully and fill out all the details.

-When filling out your Chinese Visa Application form, Please ensure that you list the same details as appear on your LOI when filling out your Chinese Visa Application form.
+Please ensure that you list the same details as appear on your LOI when filling out your Chinese Visa Application form.

 HOW TO FILL IN CHINA LOI FORM ONLINE: